 Is shoulder press a compound movement?

-The motion involves the coordination of various joints, such as the shoulder and elbow, making it a multijoint exercise that targets several muscle groups at once.
+The motion involves the coordination of various joints, such as the shoulder and elbow, making it a multijoint exercise that simultaneously targets several muscle groups.

 Takeaways

-Shoulder compound exercises are highly recommended for anyone who is interested in building a wider shoulder and who wants to gain strength.
+Shoulder compound exercises are highly recommended for anyone interested in building a wider shoulder and gaining strength.

-It not only allows for targeted muscle development, but also provides an overall 3D look to the shoulder.
+It not only allows for targeted muscle development but also provides an overall 3D look to the shoulder.
 It is easy to do and requires no more scientific details and fancy equipment.
-Include some of the compound exercises in your shoulder workout routine.
+Include some compound exercises in your shoulder workout routine.

 Thanks for reading.